Amaju Pinnick slammed for 'mismanagement' of Nigeria Football Federation funds | Goal.com

 He added: "The minister keeps saying it that a panel set up by the federal government has indicted somebody with mismanagement and misappropriation of funds.
 When the case gets to court you know what will happen with Fifa."

-"The last friendly match Nigeria played in Port Harcourt, Rivers state government gave them 250,000 dollars cash and a hundred.
+"The last friendly match Nigeria played in Port Harcourt, Rivers state government gave them 250,000 dollars cash and a hundred million.
 Board members were not even given money for flight, we have to sponsor ourselves and when we asked [Pinnick], he said the money has finished.

 "We have various documents to prove this misappropriation.
 The truth will prevail, all of us will know the truth about these things one day whether the government have the right to probe them or not.
 You should listen to the minister of sports, he is the one releasing funds to them.